Alex Kidd: High-Tech World: Gameplay

 The object of the game is to get through four stages.
 Half the stages contain puzzles to progress and people to talk to, while the other two are linear levels with enemies along the way.
 There are a variety of ways to fail in the puzzle stages when Alex has some sort of accident or does something he should not.

 Reception

 The game received mixed reviews.
 Computer and Video Games said the fun "graphics, sound and gameplay conspire together to make an addictive game" but it was not "quite as good as" Miracle World.
 Four reviewers of Electronic Gaming Monthly gave the game an overall score of 26 out of 40.
 Mean Machines Sega rated the game 76%, praising the good graphics and sound, while stating that it did not offer anything better than the original.
-Defunct Games rated it "F", describing the gameplay as "busywork" and akin to "a bunch of school tests".